noahlearner/semrushapitutorial/README.md

 ## Step 9.
 Edit the domain variable in the CONFIG SECTION below to point to the domain you'd like to get competitors for.
 ## Step 10.
-Copy your semrush API key from https://www.semrush.com/billing-admin/profile/subscription/api-units and paste it into the semrushapi variable in the CONFIG SECTION below.
+Copy your semrush API key from https://www.semrush.com/billing-admin/profile/subscription/api-units and paste it into the semrushapi variable in the CONFIG SECTION.
-## Step 10.
+## Step 11.
 Run the script!

     Type node index.js into VSCode terminal and hit enter or return.
-## Step 11.
+## Step 12.
 Celebrate!

 You've just grabbed data from the Semrush API and written it up into BigQuery.